monash-human-power/MHP-website/src/markdown/competitions.md

     description: >-
       The World Human Powered Speed Challenge takes place annually at Battle Mountain, Nevada.
 Teams from around the world gather on State Route 305 in a quest to break the human-powered land speed record.
-The current world record is 144 km/h.

-      Monash Human Power participated in the competition in 2023 and broke the Australian two-wheel record.
+      Whilst the current world record is 144km/h, MHP’s participation in 2023 led us to passing the Australian men’s single-track record!
     buttonText: Learn More
     image: ../images/whpsc-2023.jpg
     href: http://www.ihpva.org/whpsc/index.htm
     id: whpsc
   - heading: OzHPV Speed Trials
-    description: The OzHPV Challenge is a series of races to determine the best combination of human powered vehicle and rider.
+    description: The OzHPV Challenge is a series of races to determine the best combination of human powered vehicles and riders.
 It is held at the Ford Proving Grounds in You Yangs, Victoria.
 The current Australian record for this competition is 96.68 km/h.
     buttonText: Learn More